GCuser99/SeleniumVBA/dev/av/test2/README.md

 This version removes the following functionality from SeleniumVBA for AV false-positive testing:

-- Logging
+* Logging
-- SendKeysToOS
+* SendKeysToOS
-- MS VBScript Regular Expression 5.5 replaced with [pure VBA alternative](https://github.com/sihlfall/vba-regex)
+* MS VBScript Regular Expression 5.5 reference removed